-Mandate safe & responsible use of hazardous materials and toxic chemicals
+1. Mandate safe & responsible use of hazardous materials and toxic chemicals:

-NYC-EJA continues to advocate that language regarding hazardous materials and toxic chemicals should be consistent and clear throughout Policy 7 -- for example all policies should apply to facilities transferring and storing waste -- not just those handling it.

-Although many Land Use Group 18 uses that allow the presence of hazardous substances as-of-right are also regulated by city, state and/or federal environmental regulations that cover the use of these substances, these regulations do not reference potential climate change impacts.
+NYC-EJA continues to advocate that language regarding hazardous materials and toxic chemicals should be consistent and clear throughout Policy 7.
+Although many Land Use Group 18 uses that allow the presence of hazardous substances as-of-right are also regulated by City, State and/or federal environmental regulations that cover the use of these substances, these regulations have just recently begun referencing potential climate change impacts.
 Therefore, the WRP plays an important role in helping the applicant understand issues it needs to consider, and coordinate mitigation actions with other existing regulations.
+For example, the New York City Community Right-To-Know Law, which requires businesses to prepare a risk management plan to prevent the release of extremely hazardous or regulated toxic substances, has been amended to require that "such plan shall take into account extreme weather events including potential flooding that may occur due to the location of a facility within a special flood hazard area (...)"